bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

   rays are scattered at large angles.
 (I ran a test with a perfect parabola and a downward facing horn, and putting in the effect of the central obscuration by zeroing J at r<r_horn made a huge difference.)
-- I approximated the surface as a parabola for computing the surface Jacobian and the complex prefactors.
+- I approximated the surface as a parabola for computing the surface projection Jacobian and complex prefactors.
 This I can improve, and it might make small differences.

 <hr>